Gingrich: Trump 'doesn't want to take responsibility' on health care failure

 (CNN)Former House Speaker Newt Gingrich, an ally of President Donald Trump, sharply criticized the President on Friday for attacking Majority Leader Mitch McConnell over the Senate's failure to pass legislation repealing Obamacare.

-"I think it's totally misplaced," Gingrich told radio host Laura Ingraham.
+"I think it's totally misplaced," Gingrich said on the Laura Ingraham Show.
 "And furthermore, McConnell's going to still be there.
 You don't pick a fight with a guy you need as a teammate -- and they're not going to replace McConnell.
 And so, I don't understand what the President thinks he's accomplishing."

 Asked if he thought the President had a strategy, Gingrich said no.